 Nothing says that you cannot build your implementation in Angular or Vue or PHP for that matter.
 However, if you want a head start, the Example Storefront can do that.

 You may or may not care about upstream changes because you are going to throw a lot of it away and start from scratch.
 Or you may only want to keep the logic part of the code (the containers) and change all the presentation components.
 How completely you want customize is totally up to you and there is no limit to how you can customize.

-The only issue is if you want to bring in upstream changes (bug fixes or new features that get added to the starter kit) This is still always possible but the more you customize the more difficult this will be.
+The only issue is if you want to bring in upstream changes (bug fixes or new features that get added to the example storefront) This is still always possible but the more you customize the more difficult this will be.